 To make sure you get the most out of your wood-burning stove and don't create additional pollution, it’s important to use the right kind of wood.

 Chopping the wood down to size before storing it will also help it to dry more quickly.
-Alternatively, you could buy ready-seasoned wood at a little extra cost – see more about fuel prices below.
+Alternatively, you can buy ready-seasoned wood at a little extra cost – see more about fuel prices below.

-Wood is often sold in large bags by the cubic metre, or in smaller bags and nets in kg.
+Wood is often sold in big bags by the cubic metre, or in smaller bags and nets in kilograms.
 It's sometimes also sold by the pallet.

 The prices for the logs are for a mix of softwoods (pine and fir, for example) and hardwoods, such as oak, ash, beech and birch.